From old-school to online: Ways to send money

-Your friend ordered the takeout but split it with you.
-And it’s also the end of the month, so you need to pay your rent.
-In both instances, you want to send money soon.
+So your friend ordered the takeout and split the cost with you, but you’re out of cash.
+What now?
+Or maybe it’s the end of the month, and you need to pay your rent.
+In both instances, you need to send money (quickly).

-Your head may be spinning from all the available options, since today’s technology has multiplied the ways to send money.
-That’s why we’ve rounded up the latest digital-friendly, as well as the more traditional ways to send money, so you can choose which option is best for you when you need to hit send.
+The good news is you have a lot of options.
+The bad news is you have a lot of options.
+Your head may be spinning from all the possible ways to send money.
+Don’t sweat it.
+We’ve rounded up the latest digital-friendly, as well as the more traditional ways to send money, so you can choose which option is best for you when you need to hit send.

 If you want to send or receive person-to-person payments, you can utilize the in-app Google Pay Send, which is available for all types of mobile devices.

 Convenient for folks with Samsung phones and devices, this platform includes person-to-person payments.

 If you’re just looking to send and receive payments, this app offers straightforward simplicity, since you don’t even need the app to send money.

 Geared toward those looking to send mobile payments internationally, Xoom senders and recipients only need a PayPal account.

 For a more in-depth take on the security and features of these mobile payment apps, read our deep dive .

 If you’re looking to send money from one bank account to another , you might want to take advantage of an Automated Clearing House (ACH) transfer.
 All banks, including Ally Bank, utilize this network.
 The timetable for these transfers can range from standard (three business days) to next day .

 These traditional ways of sending money can all be done from your bank and are relatively safer and more reliable than paying by cash or personal checks.